Reducing defect production in random transverse-field Ising chains by inhomogeneous driving fields: Abstract

 \section{Abstract}

 In transverse-field Ising models, disorder in the couplings gives rise to a drastic reduction of the critical energy gap and, accordingly, to an unfavorable, slower-than-algebraic scaling of the density of defects produced when the system is driven through its quantum critical point.
 By applying Kibble-Zurek theory and numerical calculations, we demonstrate in the one-dimensional model that the scaling of defect density with annealing time can be made algebraic by balancing the coupling disorder with suitably chosen inhomogeneous driving fields.
 Depending on the tail of the coupling distribution at zero, balancing can be either perfect, leading to the well-known inverse-square law of the homogeneous system, or partial, still resulting in an algebraic decrease but with a smaller, non-universal exponent.
 We also study defect production during an environment-temperature quench of the open variant of the model in which the system is slowly cooled down to its quantum critical point.
-According to our scaling and numerical results, balanced disorder leads again to an algebraic temporal decrease of the defect density.
+According to our scaling and numerical results, uncorrelated disorder induces a logarithmic temporal decrease of the defect density, while balanced disorder leads again to an algebraic decay.